sproof/docs/docs/schema.rst

         },
         "socialMedia": {
           "type": "array",
-          "description": "Array of social media post and user account.
-This is to increase the trust of the users account", "items": {
+          "description": "Array of social media posts and user accounts.
+This is to increase the trust of the user's account", "items": {
             "type": "object",
             "properties": {
               "userId": {
-                "description": 'The unique userid of a social media account.', "type": "string"
+                "description": 'The unique user ID of a social media account.', "type": "string"
               },
               "messageId": {
-                "description": "The unique message_id which contrains the public key of the user", "type": "string"
+                "description": "The unique message ID which contains the public key of the user", "type": "string"
               },
               "platform": {